davidson16807/tectonics.cpp/inc/math/analytic/rails/README.txt

 A sum of railcars is known as a "railyard" if overlaps and gaps are permitted to exist.
 Terminology regarding the "contents" of railcars will also be used to describe the trains and railyards that house them, so for instance a "polynomial train" is a train whose railcars contain polynomials.
-A "spline" therefore is a polynomial train where adjacent cars share the same first derivative at their coupling.
+A "spline" therefore is a polynomial train whose derivative is also a polynomial train.
 A spline of order N additionally satisfies the same condition for derivatives up to order N.

 Railyards can be useful since they easily extend the properties of their contents, for instance: